opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 *Kubernetes Wrapper Package Class Diagram*

-* **KubernetesApi**: Represents the base class for the `Kubernetes*Api` classes and it is reponsible for initializing the `KubernetesClient`, as part of its constructor and close it, as part of its `close()` method.
+* **KubernetesClient**: Provides a communication channel for the Kubernetes APIs, it is reponsible for initializing the *fabric8* `KubernetesClient`, as part of its constructor and close it, as part of its `close()` method.
+* **KubernetesApi**: Represents the base class for the `Kubernetes*Api` classes and contains an instance of the `KubernetesClient`.
+* **KubernetesPodApi**: This class provides all the pod related methods used by other OSC core packages:
+	* `getPodsByLabel`: returns all pods with a matching label, for details [see below](#k8s-targeted-apis).
+	* `getPodsById`: returns the pod with the given uid, namespace and name.
+	* `watchPods`: returns a watcher object that performs event calls when pod matching the provided selector is changed.
+To create this watcher the caller must provide as `KubernetesSelector` of type `KubernetesSelectorType.Label` with the label string value `KubernetesStringSelectorValue` and a `KubernetesWatchEventHandler` to be invoked when a targeted pod is modified.
-* **KubernetesPodApi**: This class provides all the pod related methods to the other OSC core packages: `getPodsByLabels`, this method should enforce that all labels must be in the form "key=value" with all the "key"s having the same value.
-For details [see below](#k8s-targeted-apis). `getPodsById` should return the pod with the given uid, namespace and name.
-Both these methods should through a `VmidcException` if an SDK (Fabric8) specific exception is caught.
+	> All these methods should through a `VmidcException` if an SDK (Fabric8) specific exception is caught.
+* **KubernetesEntity**: Base class representing the K8s entities used by OSC.
 * **KubernetesPod**: This class provides all the pod information needed by other OSC core packages.
+* **KubernetesWatchEventHandler**: This functional interface represents the contract for the method to be invoked when a watched pod changes.
+The `eventReceived` method will be called with the **KubernetesAction** and the `KubernetesPod`.
+* **KubernetesWatcher**: Encapsulates a fabric8 `Watch` object.
+* **KubernetesSelector**: Represents the information provided to watch APIs.
+The selector object also enables the reusability of the type `KubernetesNotificationListener`.
+The current possible values when creating a selector are **KubernetesSelectorType**.`LABEL` and **KubernetesStringSelectorValue**.

 ##### Unit Tests
 Because the Fabric8 uses a fluent interface design, unit testing this package might require the use of [mockito deep stubs](#mockito-deep-stubs).
 If this does not work another approach can be adding a new class to this package `KubernetesPodFluentApi` as package private.
 This class will be used by `KubernetesPodApi` and isolate the fluent code.
 Unit tests targeting the `KubernetesPodApi` will then be able to mock the `KubernetesPodFluentApi` thus removing the complexity of the fluent interfaces from the unit tests.